-Unglazed tiles are best used in commercial applications.
-Since they are unglazed, they maintain their color throughout the entire construction of the tile, meaning the unglazed tile will not show wear as much as its glazed counterpart.
-Unglazed tiles typically have a denser construction, which makes them ideal for areas with high traffic levels.
+Unglazed tiles are best for commercial applications.
+Your unglazed tile is less likely to show wear compared to its glazed counterpart.
+It typically has a denser construction, making it ideal for areas with high traffic levels.
 Unglazed tiles need to be sealed to prevent water from penetrating the pores in the tile.
 The slip resistance of unglazed tiles makes them ideal for use in restaurant kitchens.
 Glazed tiles boast an added layer of glaze applied to the tile’s surface.
 This glaze prevents water damages while adding color, patterns, or images to the tile.